Aliases for SCN3B Gene

 GeneCards Summary for SCN3B Gene

 SCN3B (Sodium Voltage-Gated Channel Beta Subunit 3) is a Protein Coding gene.
 Diseases associated with SCN3B include Brugada Syndrome 7 and Brugada Syndrome.
-Among its related pathways are G-Beta Gamma Signaling and Cardiac conduction.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Developmental Biology.
 GO annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
 An important paralog of this gene is SCN1B.

 UniProtKB/Swiss-Prot for SCN3B Gene

 Modulates channel gating kinetics.
 Causes unique persistent sodium currents.
 Inactivates the sodium channel opening more slowly than the subunit beta-1.
 Its association with neurofascin may target the sodium channels to the nodes of Ranvier of developing axons and retain these channels at the nodes in mature myelinated axons (By similarity).

 Voltage-gated sodium channels (NaV) are responsible for action potential initiation and propagation in excitable cells, including nerve, muscle, and neuroendocrine cell types.
 They are also expressed at low levels in non-excitable cells, where their physiological role is unclear.